-- Drag you through doors at the local pet store?
+Drag you through the doors of the local pet store?

-Dogs who rush out of doors are not only at risk themselves but could hurt someone else.
-If your dog bursts past you out of your house, he could end up running toward a high traffic road or getting lost.
-If someone is entering through the same doorway your dog is trying to rush through, he could knock them over and cause injury.
+Dogs who rush out of doors are not only at risk of hurting themselves, but could hurt someone else.
+If you don’t stop your dog from door darting, they could run into traffic or get lost.
+If someone is entering through the same doorway your dog is rushing through, they could get knocked over and potentially injured.

 1. Approach the closed door.

 Have your dog on a short leash and walk toward a closed door.
-Your dog remains free during this entire session, meaning that you do not cue him to do a sit, stand, or down stay position.
-Instead, he is free to move about and will learn that his best choice is to choose to wait patiently as you open the door.
-Your dog’s leash is not tight – it has a “J” shape in it so there is not any leash pressure on your dog’s collar or harness.
+Your dog should remain free during this entire session, meaning that you do not cue them to do a sit, stand, or stay position.
+Instead, they should be free to move about and learn that it’s in their best interest to wait patiently as you open a door.
+Your dog’s leash should not be tight, and it should resemble a “J” shape, meaning that there is no leash pressure on your dog’s collar or harness.

-2. Reach for the doorknob with a relaxed dog.
+2. Reach for the doorknob when your dog is relaxed.

-3. Practice opening the door, requiring your dog to remain calm.
+3. Practice opening the door while ensuring that your dog is calm.

-Work up to jiggling the door handle.
-Then progress to opening the door.
-At first, only open the door an inch.
-When the door is open an inch and your dog remains composed of his own free volition, say “yes,” close the door, have your arm return to your body, and then treat your dog.
-Keep your treats in a treat pouch or your pocket.
-If you have treats in your door opening hand, then your dog will want to get closer to the good-smelling treat hand and be unable to resist the urge to follow his nose toward the threshold.
+Work up to jiggling the door handle, then progress to opening the door.
+When the door is open an inch and if your dog remains composed, say “Yes,” close the door, return your arm to your side, and treat your dog.
+Keep treats nearby in a pouch or your pocket.
+If you have treats in your door-opening hand, your dog will want to get closer to that pleasant smell and be unable to resist the urge to follow their nose toward the threshold.
 Work up to opening the door two inches, six inches, ten inches, and so on.

-Your dog will learn that the door only stays open when he is calmly standing next to you and not being pushy by trying to burst through the opened door.
-If he tries to go through the door, gently close the door without squishing your dog in the door - he will not get a treat and he will not be allowed to pass through the door.
-After such a bobble, make the next repetition easier so your dog is successful.
-Easier may be simply touching the doorknob or only turning the doorknob instead of cracking the door open.
+Your door dasher dog will learn that the door only stays open when they are calm and not trying to burst through the opened door.
+If they try to go through the door, gently close the door without squishing them, and do not offer a treat or walk through the door.
+Make the next repetition easier so that your dog is successful.
+This could be simply touching the doorknob or only turning the doorknob instead of opening the door.

 4. Go through the door.

-Progress to the point at which you can open the door approximately two feet and your dog does not attempt to go through the entryway.
-Say “yes” when the door is at its widest point, close the door, and treat your dog.
+Progress to the point at which you can open the door approximately two feet and your dog does not attempt to dart through the entryway.
+Say “Yes” when the door is at its widest point, close the door, and treat your dog.
 Now you’re ready to actually go through the door!
-Open the door two feet and then say "door" when your dog is allowed to go through the door ahead of you.
-You will likely need to indicate with your body language that he may pass through.
+Open the door two feet and then say "Door" when your dog is allowed to go through ahead of you.
+You will likely need to indicate with your body language that they can pass through.

-Your dog learns that he never goes through a door - the door never stays open - unless he is politely waiting and hears your verbal "door" cue.
+Your dog will learn that they never go through a door unless they wait politely and hear your verbal cue.

 Part 2: Teach the Automatic Head Check

-After going through a door and before you continue walking, wait for your dog to head check.
-A head check means that he turns his head around and looks at your upper body.
-To get the head check, wait for your dog to look back at you.
+After going through a door, but before starting a walk, wait for your dog to “head check.”
+A head check is when a dog turns their head and looks at a person’s upper body.
+To get a head check, wait for your dog to look back at you.

-The first few repetitions, you could wait several minutes or seconds.
-Your dog will learn that no forward motion past a door occurs until he turns to look at you.
-When he does look at you, say your verbal marker word ("yes") to designate that he did something correctly.
+After the first few repetitions, you could wait several minutes or seconds.
+Your dog will learn that no forward motion past a door occurs until they look at you.
+When they do look, say your verbal marker word ("Yes") to designate that they did something correctly.
 You may treat this behavior or use the continued walk forward as the reward.

-This automatic head check ensures that your dog is focused on you instead of looking at all the interesting things – squirrels, other dogs, people, and so on - that are past the doorway you just crossed.
+This automatic head check ensures that your dog is focused on you instead of looking at all the other interesting things outside, whether they be squirrels, other dogs, or people.
+Once your pet can focus on you, you’re well on your way to putting a stop to door darting!

-- Practice anytime, anywhere.
-This method can be practiced in any situation in which your dog is on-leash and you physically open the door – you opening the door is the cue to the dog to remain serene and await further instruction from you.
-Thus, you can practice just a few repetitions of this in the comfort of your own home using indoor doors only – not all repetitions need to be out your front door or in public.
-For example, before bedtime, grab your dog’s leash, a few pieces of kibble or treats, and your dog.
-Then walk to a closed inside door, such as a bathroom or a bedroom door.
-Practice this method to generalize on all sorts of doors.
+You can practice a few repetitions of this in the comfort of your own home using indoor doors only – not all repetitions need to be out your front door or in public.
+For example, before bedtime, grab your dog’s leash, a few pieces of kibble or treats, and your pup.
+Then, walk to a closed inside door, such as a bathroom or a bedroom door.
+Practice this method to train on all types of doors.

-- Stop Your Dog’s Escapes.
-Often this self-control near doors will transfer to stop door escapes.
-Your dog will acclimate to not being allowed to spring and realize that not launching through doors, both on and off leash, translates to treats.
-Eventually you may use lower value treats, such as part of his kibble meal, and later transition to mostly praise as you wean him off the food payments.
+This self-control around doors could prevent escape.
+Your dog will acclimate to not being allowed to rush through doors and realize that patience, both on and off-leash, translates to treats.
+You can lower the treat value over time, such as providing kibble instead of treats, and eventually transition to praise only as you wean them off food rewards.

-- Many methods for canine door etiquette exist.
+Many methods of canine door etiquette exist.
 Consistency is the key for your dog, so never allow or reward door dashing or you may confuse your pup!